Hiking Mt Yōtei - Makkari trail

 We had planned this hike to take place on Sunday because it was the only day where the forecast didn’t call for rain, but the sky didn’t look so promising at the start.

 Many people passed us along the trail, very politely.
-Their bear bells precede them with gentle twinkling, letting us know that we should step aside.
-Then an ohayō gozaimasu and a little nod and smile as they hike past.
+The gentle twinkling of their bear bells preceded them, letting us know that we should step aside.
+Then, a smile and an ohayō gozaimasu as they hiked past.

 Getting tired, which means more rest breaks and more photo ops at each station.
 Realising that the stations are not quite equidistant in distance but in elevation gain, with each station about 150m in elevation away.